-Online banking customers can get access to their money in a number of different ways.
+Online banking customers can get access to their money in a many different ways.

 Debit Card: The easiest way to make a purchase is to use the debit card provided by your new bank.
 Typically, these cards will have a daily purchase limit that protects your account from unauthorized purchases.

 Paper Checks: Online banks may also provide customers with access to paper checks and online bill payment systems.
 Customers may also transfer funds to a traditional bank, which can then be accessed at that bank’s physical location within a few days.
 This can typically be done without incurring any fees.

 ATMs: Most online banks have agreements with ATM services that allow their customers access to cash from these machines without paying a fee.
 Again, ATMs may be subject to a daily withdrawal limit.

 Electronic Transfers: As mentioned above, this is how we access our funds in most cases.
 We simply transfer the money to our primary checking account.

 Our Methodology for Choosing the Best Online Banks